 Somehow, China’s complete evisceration of the heart of Tibet – Lhasa – has escaped wide press attention so far.
 Yet the government’s ‘modernisation’ programme – another one of those noisome Stalinist euphemisms – is utterly destroying Lhasa’s old city.
 I visited Tibet in 2009, with long-nurtured visions of what would be waiting for me when I finally made it to the ‘roof of the world’.
 Unfortunately, my dreams were pronounced dead on arrival when I landed at Lhasa airport, and flatlined throughout my first evening in the new part of the city.
-But they were resuscitated by an electrifying visit to the old city, which I wrote about at the time – here and here.
+But they were resuscitated by an electrifying visit to the old city.
 In spite of some faith having been restored, however, I could see even then that Old Lhasa was an already rickety bastion against Beijing’s attempts to erase the country’s cultural heritage and replace it with gaudy replications of ‘authenticity’ that one associates exclusively with theme parks and Las Vegas.
-(It must be said that my views were already jaundiced by two previous visits to Beijing proper.)

 And as we can see, the Chinese government is rubbing itself all over the capital of Tibet.
 The photos below show the Barkhor circuit, which winds around Old Lhasa, and passes the Jokhang Temple – the most sacred in Tibet.
 The picture on the top is one that I took in 2009; the one underneath was taken in 2013 by a Tibetan blogger called Woeser.
 (Woeser writes in Mandarin, but her post on the destruction of Old Lhasa has been translated into English for the High Peaks Pure Earth blog.
 Their post contains more photos of what is happening in Lhasa.)
 Although the pictures are not taken from identical spots, they do show the same area of the Barkhor – and the differences are stark, and devastating.
 This is colonisation as ‘renovation’, and it is being ignored.